 provide a level of security appropriate to the risk to

 Partner Data (taking into account the state of the art,

 the costs of implementation and the nature, scope, context

-and purposes of the processing of Customer Personal Data
+and purposes of the processing of Partner Personal Data as

 7.4 Compliance Certifications and SOC Reports.